Firesphere/silverstripe-newsmodule/README.md

 ## Best Practices

 * Write grammatically correct.
-* If you have Akismet, add your Akismet API-key to _config.php as exampled.
+* If you have Akismet, add your Akismet API-key to the SiteConfig in News settings (It's in the Comments-section).
 It saves you from comment-spam

 ## Configuration